ig3/srf/README.md

 #### Percent Correct

-This is the percentage of reviews of mature cards that are 'correct' (i.e. not Again) over the window config.percentCorrectWindow.
-It is only calculated if there are at least
+This is the percentage of 'correct' responses (a.k.a. not Again) for cards with intervals between config.matureThreshold and config.maxInterval, reviewed in the window config.percentCorrectWindow.

+Cards with maximum interval are excluded on the premise that they are mastered and it is not performance on these cards that should be regulated, but rather performance on mature cards (Unconcious Competence).

+Maybe this should also include the learning cards, but these are excluded on the premise that while learning the error rate will be relativley high and the regulation effectively regulates how quickly cards progress through learning to mastered, even though the learning cards are not included in the calculation of percent correct.

 #### Correct factor